• Skip to primary navigation

 Soup Try these grain bowls with a cup of your favorite soup, like this Chicken Pastina Soup with lemon and dill.

 Roasted Vegetables Looking for a warm vegetable to add to your bowl?
-Swap the cucumbers for this Roasted Tenderstem Broccoli or these Roasted Cherry Tomatoes on the Vine.
+Swap the cucumbers for this Roasted Tenderstem Broccoli, these Roasted Cherry Tomatoes on the Vine, or these Dill Roasted Radishes.

 Beverages I like trying different fun beverages with this meal, like this Cucumber Lemon Ginger Water with Jalapeño.